DarkCaster/Perpetual/docs/op_implement.md

 ### Special Comments

 - `###IMPLEMENT###`: Marks sections for code implementation.
 You can provide detailed instructions after this comment.
-- `###NOUPLOAD###`: Place this comment at the top of files containing sensitive information.
-Files with this comment will not be sent to the LLM for processing on `implement` operation, ensuring data privacy.
+- `###NOUPLOAD###`: Place this comment at the top of files containing sensitive or unneeded information.
+Files with this comment will not be sent to the LLM for processing on `implement` operation. **This is not meant for privacy**, but to reduce LLM context clogging with unrelated code.
+To ensure the file will never be processed by LLM, use `project_files_blacklist.json` (see the `init` operation).

 It's important to note that while the `###NOUPLOAD###` comment prevents the full file content from being sent to the LLM during the `implement` operation, it does not provide complete protection against data exposure.
 The file will still be processed during the `annotate` operation, which may use a local LLM for generating annotations.
 This annotation process is necessary to create the project index, which helps the LLM understand the project structure and write new code in context.
 While the annotation may leak some contextual information about the file, this can be mitigated with special summarization instructions (see the `annotate` operation documentation for more details).
 Users should be aware of these limitations and take appropriate precautions when dealing with sensitive information.